Visit King Johns Castle in Limerick

-In 2017 there was a World War One renegade found beneath Thomond bridge.
+In 2017 there was a World War One grenade found beneath Thomond bridge.
 Thomand bridge collapsed in the year 1298 and this collapse caused the death of 80 people.

 The toll gatehouse is of Gothic design and was built in 1836. the house has a Gothic feel and features a pointed door arch limestone plaque with the city’s heraldic emblem.
-The toll house has been restored over the years and features a one-bedroom house inside the toll house.
+The toll house has been restored over the years and features a one-bedroom house inside the cool old building.

 King Johns Castle nowadays is turned into a fanatic visitor centre and major tourist attraction.
 The castle has been developed over the years and has seen some investment into the visitor centre and attractions in the centre.
 The visitor centre features some cool 3D models and audiovisual displays and some information panels combine to reveal the history of the castle.

 Visitors can put on some historic costumes to give a feel of the old medieval periods.
 There really is something for everyone and all ages in King Johns Castle.
 When attending the visitor centre part of your journey will involve meeting Nicholas who is a master mason.
 You will meet constable Roger De Lees and William Moneyer in the interactive displays.

 In the courtyard area, you will get a feel for the busy activity that once took place in the castle.
 There is a blacksmiths workshop on display with a large set of blacksmith tools and different kinds of weapons.
 You will see the gatehouse which was involved in getting delivers of foods and different items.